beetbox/beets/docs/plugins/chroma.rst

 You can help expand the `Acoustid`_ database by submitting fingerprints for the music in your collection.
 To do this, first `get an API key`_ from the Acoustid service.
 Just use an OpenID or MusicBrainz account to log in and you'll get a short token string.
-Then, add the key to your :doc:`/reference/config` as the value ``apikey`` in a section called ``acoustid`` like so::
+Then, add the key to your ``config.yaml`` as the value ``apikey`` in a section called ``acoustid`` like so::

-    [acoustid]
+    acoustid:
-    apikey=AbCd1234
+        apikey: AbCd1234

 Then, run ``beet submit``.
 (You can also provide a query to submit a subset of your library.)
 The command will use stored fingerprints if they're available;